'Grave concerns' for father, son snorkellers off Wairarapa coast as search continues

 A search of the neighbouring ocean near Mataikona, where the pair were reported missing at 11.30am yesterday, will follow.

-A further low-tide search by Amalgamated Helicopters is expected to take place at around 1pm.
+A further low-tide search by Amalgamated Helicopters is expected to take place around 1pm.

 Wairarapa Search and Rescue sergeant Tony Matheson expressed the police search operation's fears for the pair's safety.